Monday March 25, 2019

 Helping Children Tomorrow

 Some of their children may have a different perspective.
-Because their children did not grow up during adverse economic times, they tend to consume more and save less.
+Because these children did not grow up during adverse economic times, they tend to consume more and save less.
 Understandably, many of these parents hope that their children could have greater economic security during retirement.

 Mike and Kristi are recently retired.
 They have two children, John and Mary.
 Mike and Kristi bought a lot on an inland waterway when they were in their 40s.
 But the next year, Mike accepted a position in a state that was quite a distance from the waterfront lot.
 They've owned the lot for more than 20 years, but never built on the property because of the distance.

-Mike and Kristi recently retired at age 65.
+Mike and Kristi retired at age 65.
 They have good retirement income, a home that is paid for and good savings.
 Recently, Mike received a very good offer from a person who would like to purchase the waterfront lot.
 After receiving the offer, Mike and Kristi contacted their attorney, Steve, to discuss the best way to maximize benefits for them and their children.

 Mike: "We have been very fortunate.
 Kristi and I have just retired and we have good income.
 We both get Social Security and also have two pensions.
 With that retirement income and our house paid for, we're doing fine."

 Kristi: "You might remember that we mentioned buying this lot on the intracoastal waterway years ago.
 But after we moved south for Mike's new job, it was just too far to travel.
 We never ended up building our vacation home on that property.
-Now we've had an offer to buy that property at a great price.
+Now we've had an offer from someone who wants to buy that property at a great price.
 We told the person that we weren't quite ready to sell yet, but he still seems to be very interested."

 Steve: "That sounds like a good offer and a good opportunity.
 It may be the right time to sell that lot.
 But you know that there is a lot of appreciation and you will pay a large capital gains tax."